mikestefanello/pagoda/README.md

 ### Separate test database

 Since many tests can require a database, this application supports a separate database specifically for tests.
-Within the `config`, the test database name can be specified at `Config.Database.TestDatabase`.
+Within the `config`, the test database name can be specified at `Config.Database.TestConnection`, which is the database connection string that will be used.
+By default, this will be an in-memory SQLite database.

-When a `Container` is created, if the [environment](#environments) is set to `config.EnvTest`, the database client will connect to the test database instead, drop the database, recreate it, and run migrations so your tests start with a clean, ready-to-go database.
-Another benefit is that after the tests execute in a given package, you can connect to the test database to audit the data which can be useful for debugging.
+When a `Container` is created, if the [environment](#environments) is set to `config.EnvTest`, the database client will connect to the test database instead and run migrations so your tests start with a clean, ready-to-go database.

+When this project was using Postgres, it would automatically drop and recreate the test database.
+Since the current default is in-memory, that is no longer needed.
+If you decide to use a test database not in-memory, you can alter the `Container` initialization code to do this for you.

 ## ORM